Sya Taha takes a look at relevant verses in the Qur’an to examine how permissible the fast food giant’s offerings really are.

 This is because our body has certain divine laws: barring genetic diseases, eating well and exercising will result in health, and eating poorly and sitting around all day will result in diseases.
 Therefore, eating excessively or extravagantly is disobeying divine laws of physical wellbeing.

 There are now laws in more and more countries that force McDonald’s to make their nutritional information available.
-Now there is no excuse not to know that food from McDonald’s is high in saturated fat, salt and sugar.
-One medium serving of French fries makes up almost a third of an average person’s daily fat allowance.
+Now there is no excuse to know that food from McDonald’s is high in saturated fat, salt and sugar.
+One medium serving of French fries make up almost a third of an average person’s daily fat allowance.
 And a 500ml cup of iced Milo is already a whopping 600 calories of pure sugar.

-While many would eat entire meals at McDonald’s, it is possible to minimise the damage by limiting mealtimes at McDonald’s to one or two items at a time, and once every few weeks or months.
+While many would eat entire meals at McDonald’s, it is possible to minimize the damage by limiting mealtimes at McDonald’s to one or two items at a time, and once every few weeks or months.
 I myself have not eaten at McDonald’s for more than three years.

 In the Qur’an, halal simply means something that is permitted or lawful.
 When it comes to food and drink, the word toyyib, meaning good, clean, or pure, is used to describe what kinds of food are lawful (2:172, 20:81).
 In chapter Al-Maidah (meaning ‘The Table Spread with Food’), we are advised that whatever is toyyib is permitted and should not be made prohibited (5:5, 5:87).
 Therefore, food which is unclean, impure or bad in any way for our bodies and minds should not be on our to-eat list.

 I want to specifically talk about the meats found in McDonald’s: its beef patties, chicken nuggets, and fried fish fillets.
-While ‘100% beef’ may sound healthy, it actually means that any part of the cow can be included – including tendons and muscle fibre, which are soaked in ammonium hydroxide before being churned and shaped.
+While ‘100% beef’ may sound healthy, it actually means that any part of the cow can be included – including tendons and muscle fiber, which are soaked in ammonium hydroxide before being churned and shaped.

 Even though this beef is ‘halal’ slaughtered (with yet another certification), the requisite criteria is often ritualistic, only looking at the slaughter stage without consideration of how the animals were raised – which are sometimes curiously similar to non-halal meat production.

 Chicken nuggets contain over 20 ingredients, including a range of chemicals and additives that we don’t even know for sure to be safe.
-Fish fillets may look like real fish, but in fact they are made from a combination of cheap, overfished and tasteless whitefish.
+Fish fillets may look like real fish, but in fact, they are made from a combination of cheap, overfished and tasteless whitefish.
 To make it taste better, more chemicals are added.

 It’s encouraging to see that there are choices for McDonald’s consumers to add more lettuce, tomatoes, corn and other real food to their food choices.
 However, the meat on the menu is highly processed and tastes nothing like a cut of real meat or fish from the butcher or fishmonger.